Lombok Culture

 • Wear a sarong when entering the house of Melokaq (the custom leader) and when participating in ritual and custom ceremonies.

-Don’t Do it.
+Don’t Do it:

-• Enter houses, buildings, or villages without being invited.
+• Enter houses without invited.

 • Wear shoes inside a house.